How to Enable Chrome DevTools App for Remote Debugging

 Installation

 Download the Chrome-Devtools.app.zip and extract it.
-Double click to run.
+Double-click to run.
 Start your Chrome Browser and enable remote debugging.

-To do this on the Mac, open the terminal and run the command below:
+On a Mac, open the terminal and run the command below:

-sudo /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome –remote-debugging-port=9222
+sudo /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --remote-debugging-port=9222

-If you run windows, open the Command Prompt and use this command:
+On Windows, open the Command Prompt and use this command:

-start chrome.exe –remote-debugging-port=9222
+start chrome.exe --remote-debugging-port=9222

 How to Use

-Now you will see the Hongkiat.com link listed (as shown below).
+You will see the Hongkiat.com link listed (as shown below).

 What’s next?